astrobiology-society-of-asia-pacific/astrobiology-society-of-asia-pacific.github.io/index.md

 ## Missions

-Astrobiology Society of Asia-Pacific (ASAP) was formed to
+Astrobiology Society of Asia-Pacific (ASAP) is formed to
 * promote astrobiology in the Asia-Pacific region
 * serve as a network to connect scientists in the Asia-Pacific region who are interested in astrobiology
 * facilate the organization of astrobiological science meeting in the Asia-Pacific region